 Even though the kernel mode in IIS as well as CNAME record in DNS make debugging kerberos very difficult, but the basic rules still stand:

-• if kerberos client won't be able to get the SPN either because SPN is not registered or is duplicated, the negotiation falls back to NTLM.
+- if kerberos client won't be able to get the SPN either because SPN is not registered or is duplicated, the negotiation falls back to NTLM.

-• if Kerberos client can get the SPN, negotiation ends with Kerberos (see negotiation process here)
+- if Kerberos client can get the SPN, negotiation ends with Kerberos (see negotiation process here)

-• If the SPN is registered to a wrong account, A SPN must be registered to a correct account: either server computer account (in case of kernel mode) or application pool domain account.
-If it is registered to a different account, the kerberos authentication will fail, normally you get prompted indefinitely and can nerve get in.
+A SPN must be registered to a correct account: either server computer account (in case of kernel mode) or application pool domain account.
+If it is registered to a different account, the kerberos authentication will fail, normally you get prompted indefinitely and can nerve get in. - If the SPN is registered to the right account, either server computer account (in case of kernel mode) or application pool domain account, authentication succeed then.